ionic-team/stencil-site/docs-md/basics/my-first-component.md

-# My First Stencil Component
+# My First Component

-Create Stencil components by creating a file with a `.tsx` extension, such as `my-first-component.tsx`, and place them in the `src/components` directory.
+Stencil components are created by adding a new file with a `.tsx` extension, such as `my-first-component.tsx`, and placing them in the `src/components` directory.
 The `.tsx` extension is required since Stencil components are built using [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) and TypeScript.

 Here is an example of what a Stencil component looks like: